vvikas094/cloud_web_application_GCP/README.md

 - These two values are stored in the datastore
 - All user feedbacks are retrieved from the datastore, and are displayed at the bottom of the page

-# Version
-1.0

-# Example
-An Sample image url is submitted by the user.

  - Web app homepage
 **dem-ode.appspot.com**